 And yet, when Jyotish casually remarked, at a time when many of us at Ananda were feeling inspired by the film, Unmistaken Child, about a reincarnated Tibetan teacher, “Oh, that’s Kali Yuga religion,” I couldn’t help but feel a bit annoyed.
 However rigid and blockheaded it may have been, Kali Yuga Christianity also had great beauty in it – in the paintings of Fra Angelico, the music of Hildegard of Bingen and countless others, and of course in the lives of the saints.

 But it was my own experiences that helped me to feel that Christ has not receded into the background of our line of Masters, but that he is present with us every day.
 Let me share three simple stories:

 For many years after I came onto the path, I stubbornly clung to the path of fervent prayer.
 I dared not let myself relax in meditation lest the Devil use my empty mind to work his mischief.
 I remember one Christmas meditation at the SRF India Center temple in Los Angeles.
 After battering the Infinite for hours with words, words, words!
-I felt my eyes open to a slit and glance to my right where I saw a shadowy presence standing in the center aisle, a being, barely glimpsed, dressed in a white robe.
-I knew that someone, seated next to the aisle, was having a vision of Christ.
+I felt my eyes open to a slit and glanced to my right where I saw a shadowy presence standing in the center aisle, a being, barely glimpsed, dressed in a white robe.
+I knew that someone seated next to the aisle was having a vision of Christ.
 I told no one about the experience.